OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 October 2015.md

 - **ISIS** is a creation of the USA
 - ISIS operatives have been inserted among **refugees**
 - **Propaganda** is a central tool of the Powers That Be (PTB)
-- The conflict between **Russia** and the US involves a war of perception and truth

 ---